Barry Callebaut sets sights on profit growth in CEO Schumacher's strategy

 June 2 (Reuters) - Swiss chocolate maker Barry Callebaut expects its recurring operating profit to grow by a mid- to high-single-digit percentage in local currencies over the medium term, it said on Tuesday as part of the first strategy under CEO Hein Schumacher.

-One of the world's top cocoa processors, which supplies key food producers such as KitKat maker Nestle, forecast medium-term sales volume to rise by 2% to 4%, without providing a more detailed time frame.
+One of the world's top cocoa processors, which supplies key food producers such as KitKat maker Nestle, confirmed those targets on Tuesday, while saying it expected volumes to improve to growth of 1% to 3% over the next year to year-and-a-half.

-Challenges and Investor Sentiment
+Challenges and Analyst Perspectives

 In this period, Barry will have some hurdles to clear as it faces customer insourcing, said Jon Cox, head of Swiss equities at Kepler Cheuvreux.

-"Potentially investors were looking for a bit more and I assume estimates may come under pressure," Cox added about the medium-term guidance, although he noted that Barry was focused on improving profitability faster than volume.
+"Potentially investors were looking for a bit more and I assume estimates may come under pressure," Cox added about the mid-term guidance, although he noted that Barry was focused on improving profitability faster than volume.

 (Reporting by Paolo Laudani in Gdansk, editing by Milla Nissi-Prussak)